sergesafronov/WEB322-Assignment/Assignment_Three/readme.md

 1. Download the project

-2. Navigate to the root directory and install all the dependencies listed in package.json of the project and run `npm install`
+2. Navigate to the root directory and install all the dependencies listed in package.json of the project by executing `npm install`.

 ## Application start

-To run application please use `npm start`
+To run application please use `npm start`.

-Then connect to `localhost:8080`
+Then connect to `localhost:8080`.

 ## Login

-To login please use any email and password from `data/fakeUsers.json`
+To login please use any email and password from `data/fakeUsers.json`.

-Example - Email: `Kristina68@hotmail.com` Password:`0p91XkC2iIy44CF`
+Example - Email: `Kristina68@hotmail.com`, Password: `0p91XkC2iIy44CF`.

 ## Endpoints check

-To check endpoints go to https://www.postman.com/ download, install and run Postman Agent to be able to check local hosts.
+To check the endpoints go to https://www.postman.com/ download, install and run Postman Agent to be able to check local hosts.

 Through the Postman website -> `My Workspace` create the following requests:

 GET: `http://localhost:8080/api/products`

-GET: `http://localhost:8080/api/products/1`  `1` is an ID
+GET: `http://localhost:8080/api/products/1`  `1` is an ID.

-DELETE: `http://localhost:8080/api/products/1`  `1` is an ID
+DELETE: `http://localhost:8080/api/products/1`  `1` is an ID.

 POST: `http://localhost:8080/api/products`